+B04526_03_36.png

 Indexing Metaverse Attributes

 Remember back when we created our HR management agent and created a join between the HR ID attribute and the Metaverse employeeID attribute?
 We received the error “You are attempting a join mapping with a non-indexed metaverse attribute.
 Joining with non-indexed attributes can result in performance problems.”
 To fix that problem, go to the Metaverse Designer tool, click on the person object type in the top pane and click on employeeID on the attributes or bottom pane.
-Next, click on Edit Attribute and check the Indexed box.
+Next, click on Edit Attribute and check the Indexed box, as shown in the screenshot below: